SMA Negeri 8 Jakarta: Student life

+SMA Negeri 8 Jakarta is very well known for being flooded during rainy seasons due to the fact that the school lies next to Ciliwung River's bank.
+In 2013 the flood reached a staggering 3.1 meters high, reaching its 2nd floor.
+Students are usually sent home during such floods to continue their study at home through online learning which was initiated in 2014 and homeworks.
+During the flood students take pictures together as a memoribilia of the flood.
+Some students refer the floods as a welcoming tradition as if SMA Negeri 8 Jakarta students have to experienced at least once in their school time.

 One characteristic of SMA Negeri 8 Jakarta is the number of students living in rental housings, known as kost, around the school.
 This is due to the fact that the school attracts students from different parts of the country, and therefore they have to leave their hometowns to study and live in South Jakarta, arguably the most affluent part of Jakarta.
 SMA Negeri 8 Jakarta is not a boarding school and therefore it does not provide any dormitories for its students, but rental housings are common in its neighborhood.

 SMA Negeri 8 Jakarta is also known for its leadership enrichment programs.
 Upon entering high school, students are welcomed with a leadership training organized by faculty members.
 Later in the second semester, students attend a leadership program organized by student government on Tuesday, Thursday, and Saturday.
 This is the prerequisite for students to be able to participate in student groups.
 This is also one opportunity for underclassmen to get to know more about their upperclassmen.

 Students of 11th grade participate in a trip to rural area called TeSIS (Temu Sosial Ilmiah Smandel), where they are hosted by local families.
 Students, in group, then conduct a research in science or social studies, and present their findings to teachers and researchers, mostly from universities and Indonesian Institute of Sciences.
 When this trip is coming to an end, student volunteers from both 10th and 11th grades hold a charity event involving locals.